-- Once a medication is prescribed, it is the CFH provider's responsibility to make sure the medication is obtained from the pharmacy. - A prescription medication is ordered by the health care professional to treat symptoms, diseases, or medical conditions. - The prescription medication is to be taken ONLY by the person for whom it was prescribed. - Utilizing a prescription medication for anyone other than for whom it was prescribed is at best negligence, and in some cases, could be criminal depending upon the medication involved. - BE ALERT to medication names that are similar.
+- Once a medication is prescribed, it is the CFH provider's responsibility to make sure the medication is from the pharmacy. - A prescription medication is ordered by the health care professional to treat symptoms, diseases, or medical conditions. - Utilizing a prescription medication for anyone other than for whom it was prescribed is at best negligence, and in some cases, could be depending upon the medication involved. - BE ALERT to medication names that are .
 Make certain the right medication is being taken.